alittle9348/boundless-ds/source/_patterns/00-atoms/00-global/00-brand-colors.md

 title: Brand Colors are awesome!
 ---

-This color palette contains HikeTracker-specific colors to be used throughout the interface.
+This color palette contains Boundless-specific colors to be used throughout the interface.